Drug And Alcohol Addiction In Toledo, Ohio

 The state of Ohio is currently suffering from some of the highest rates of substance abuse and overdose in the country, and the city of Toledo is no different.
 Thousands of local residents are in urgent need of rehab, but the majority will not get the treatment that they need.
 However, hope is out there.
 Both local and remote treatment centers are available to help Toledo residents get started on the road to recovery.

-In the Youth Risk Behavior Survey (YRBS) conducted by the Ohio Department of Health in 2013, 3.8% of high school students surveyed reported trying some form of cocaine in their lives.
-This number will naturally increase as population and availability of cocaine grows.
-While no more recent survey has been released, it would not be a stretch to imagine the number of total students who have used cocaine grows with the availability.
+In a Youth Risk Behavior Survey (YRBS) conducted by the Ohio Department of Health, 3.8% of high school students surveyed reported trying some form of Cocaine in their lives.
+This number has been predicted to naturally increase over time as population and availability of Cocaine grows.

-Despite this increase in cocaine, OSAM reports that heroin and prescription opioids are still the most in demand.
-Fentanyl, a prescription pain reliever, is used to cut with cocaine, and has been involved in many cases.
-OSAM reported 595 cases of prescription opioid use from June 2016 to January 2017, 44% of which involved fentanyl.
-YRBS reported that 12.8% of students in Ohio (2013) had admitted to using a painkiller without a prescription, and students with a disability are nearly twice as likely to abuse a prescription drug.
+Despite this increase in Cocaine, OSAM has identified Heroin and prescription Opioids as in-demand.
+Fentanyl, a prescription pain reliever, is used to cut with Cocaine and has been involved in many cases.
+From a sample of OSAM-reported cases prescription Opioid use, 44% involved fentanyl.
+YRBS reported that 12.8% of students in Ohio had admitted to using a painkiller without a prescription; students with a disability have been nearly twice as likely to abuse a prescription drug.

 The market for prescription drugs is constantly in flux based off availability.
-So, heroin filled in as a cheaper alternative for many going through withdrawals.
-Heroin has been more readily available throughout the years, and was involved in 728 cases in Toledo (again, from July through December of 2016).
+Heroin filled in as a cheaper alternative for many going through withdrawals.
+Heroin has been more readily available throughout the years, and was involved in at least 728 cases in Toledo in a 6-month period.

-Toledo is holding the manufacturers and distributors responsible for “alleged fraudulent and negligent marketing and distribution of prescription drugs.” $400,000 of taxpayer money went to the Toledo firefighters to respond to opioid related emergencies in 2017.
+Toledo has attempted to hold the manufacturers and distributors responsible for “alleged fraudulent and negligent marketing and distribution of prescription drugs.”
+Toledo firefighters have been endowed with at least $400,000 of taxpayer money to respond to Opioid-related emergencies.

 Drug Treatment In Toledo, Ohio

 Rehabilitation can be difficult when one feels isolated.
-The Urban Minority Alcoholism and Drug Abuse Outreach Program, (UMADAOP Lucas County), has helped many throughout Toledo through its Traditional and Holistic Programs.
-As well as boasting close to 600 alumni and nearly 3,000 current participants in its program.
+The Urban Minority Alcoholism and Drug Abuse Outreach Program (UMADAOP Lucas County) has helped many throughout Toledo through its Traditional and Holistic Programs, and has boasted close to 600 alumni and nearly 3,000 current participants in its program.
 Don’t let your addiction add to the number of deaths the City of Toledo has incurred.